cilium/cilium.io/src/posts/2026-06-07-understanding-kubernetes-network-security/index.md

 ## Subject Selectors and Identity

 Cilium Network Policies shift from volatile IP addresses to Identity-Based Security.
 Policies use Kubernetes metadata and labels known as Subject Selectors to define the enforcement point for both source and destination workloads (e.g., _role: frontend_ talking to _role: backend_).
-This logical abstraction translates into a simple numeric identity within the eBPF data path, enabling O(1) high-speed policy enforcement regardless of cluster scale.
+This logical abstraction is pre-computed by the control plane into a single, cluster-wide Numeric Security Identity ($O(1)$ lookup complexity), allowing the eBPF kernel maps to execute high-speed packet filtering instantly.

 ## Default Deny Posture